 2. “I Will Survive”

 I know this song was not originally Ms. Ross’, but she has made it a staple in her live performances.
-This song holds a very important memory for my mom and I. We had second-row seats at one of Ms. Ross’ shows in Tulsa and I had brought along Ms. Ross’ first solo album with me to wave in the air.
+This song holds a very important memory for my mom and I. We had second-row seats at one of Ms. Ross’ shows in Tulsa and I had brought along Ms. Ross’ first solo album to wave in the air.
 Push literally came to shove and I found myself right by the stage holding this album in the air with a sharpie.
-I now have a signed album of Diana Ross on my wall, but my mom got so excited she forgot to take pictures.
+I now have a signed album of Diana Ross on my wall.
+My mom got so excited she forgot to take pictures.

 As I venture down Ross street, I have found many favorites on some of her lesser-known albums.
 Here is one of my favorite songs from her 1987 album, Red Hot Rhythm & Blues.
 Fun fact, this song was co-written by Leonard Cohen.

 Most know this song as a duet with Lionel Richie, but she also recorded a solo version of “Endless Love” on her 1981 album Why Do Fools Fall In Love.
 I’m a sucker for the original, but I love Ms. Ross’ vocals on this solo recording.
 She is daring with her vocal technique and it is sung straight from her heart.
 (Sorry for the odd video, the Spotify link was not working)